bagibence/nemos/docs/how_to_guide/custom_solvers.md

 ### Test the update method

-`model.fit` called `ScipySolver.run` to perform a whole optimization and return the final solution.
+`model.fit` called `ScipyPowell.run` to perform a whole optimization and return the final solution.

-Repeatedly calling a `model.update` calls `ScipySolver.update` to perform a single step of the optimization.
+Repeatedly calling a `model.update` calls `ScipyPowell.update` to perform a single step of the optimization.
 While this is usually much slower, this way we can follow the evolution of the loss function's value or the model parameters.

 This also showcases how quickly the L-BFGS algorithm used by `scipy` converges on this problem.